-While word of mouth is a key source of work for self-employed coaches, they may also advertise through their own websites or through directory-style websites.
+While word of mouth is a key source of work for self-employed coaches, many also advertise through their own websites or through directory-style websites.
 Using social media, such as LinkedIn, can be an effective way of advertising your services.

 In some cases, for example in professional football, jobs may not be advertised, but suitable candidates will be approached directly.
 In many areas of coaching and instruction you need to be proactive in seeking opportunities and networks must be maintained, perhaps through voluntary work, even during periods of unemployment.

-Sports Coach UK, in conjunction with sport governing bodies, has developed the UKCC - UK Coaching Certificate, which is part of the UK Coaching Framework of nationally recognised standards within UK coaching.
+UK Coaching, in conjunction with sport governing bodies, has developed the CUKCC - UK Coaching Certificate, which is part of the UK Coaching Framework of nationally recognised standards within UK coaching.

 The framework is made up of eight components, covering topics such as participant modelling, coaching strategy and coach education and development.
 These components guide the development of coaching throughout the UK, with many qualifications being accredited against this standard.

 A programme of workshops is available, covering key aspects of the coaching role, suitable for new and existing coaches.
 Study modes include distance learning and self-study.
-Many individuals undertake these in their own time and also meet the costs themselves.
+Many individuals undertake these courses in their own time, meeting the costs themselves.
 They include:

 - a guide to mentoring sports coaches.

-Further training may take the form of gaining more advanced coaching qualifications, following the structure provided by the relevant sport's National Governing Body (NGB), or by developing expertise in a specific area, such as strength and conditioning.
+Further training may take the form of gaining more advanced coaching qualifications, following the structure provided by the relevant sport's NGB, or by developing expertise in a specific area, such as strength and conditioning.
 Time and funding available for taking further professional qualifications may be limited.

 Coaches employed by specific projects are generally encouraged to work up through the appropriate levels of qualification and may receive funding to do so.
-Work with children will require courses in child safeguarding and protection, as well as first aid.
+Work with children will require you to study for courses in child safeguarding and protection, as well as become qualified in first aid.

 It takes time to develop coaching skills and a good reputation, so career progression can be slow and may be dependent on personal motivation.
 Geographical mobility is an advantage.